Child Care Nutrition Training Topics

 7. Implementing Family-Style Meal Service

-- The benefits of family-style meal service are: it helps children self-regulate the amount eaten, provides more opportunity for provider to talk about food, allows for more trying of new foods, allows for more modeling of positive eating, and provides for socialization and development of fine motor developme
+a) The benefits of family-style meal service are: it helps children self-regulate the amount eaten, provides more opportunity for provider to talk about food, allows for more trying of new foods, allows for more modeling of positive eating, and provides for socialization and development of fine motor development.

-- Using child-size serving utensils facilitates family-style meal servic
+d) Using child-size serving utensils facilitates family-style meal service.

 Best Practices for Serving Foods to Groups of Children (University of Idaho): Handout describes an environment that provides the best space for serving foods to groups of children with examples of child-sized utensils, and helping children assess and prepare foods.

-CARE Connection: Happy Times with Family Style Meals (National Food Service Management Institute): Three page handout describes how the Child and Adult Care Food Program (CACFP) can support family-style meal service in the child care setting.
+CARE Connection: Happy Times with Family Style Meals (Institute of Child Nutrition): Three page handout describes how the Child and Adult Care Food Program (CACFP) can support family-style meal service in the child care setting.

 Starting Family-Style Dining – Part 1 (EnvironmentsChild): This is the first of two videos on Starting Family-Style Dining.